ryanbrandt/InformedVoter/README.md

 # Informed Voter

-A client to consume from the FEC API to keep an eye on candidates for the upcoming election
+A (WIP) client to consume from the FEC API to keep an eye on political candidates

 ### Tech